 All Regional players are evaluated in the fall and assigned to teams based on their ability.

 Our Regional Teams (house league) teams are set up to be as even as possible to allow for good competition all year round.

 London plays in a conference with teams from Chatham, Tillsonburg, Forest, Exeter, Mitchell, Seaforth, Dorchester and St. Thomas depending on age group and team availability.
 Not all teams have competitors from all of these communities.

-The competitive London teams play in the Western Ontario Ringette League
+The competitive London teams play in the Great Lakes Ringette League.

 The regional London teams (house league) play in a Western Regional Ringette League.